-Team Level Consider where the opportunities are for an oncologist to raise awareness amongst their peers/other multidisciplinary team members e.g. team meetings, journal clubs, conferences, research collaborations.
-Lead and facilitate structured multidisciplinary care pathways and referral processes that support behaviour change and adherence to evidence-based recommendations.
+Team Level □ Consider where there are the opportunities an oncologist might take to raise awareness amongst their peers/other MDT members e.g. team meetings, journal clubs, conferences, research collaborations. □ Lead and facilitate structured multidisciplinary care pathways and referral processes that support behaviour change and adherence to evidence-based recommendations.
 Organisational/System Level To support uptake of the position statement in practice and policy: □ Support development of systems to identify barriers and facilitators. □ Promote and advocate for adequate resources to deliver evidence-based care.
 Consider how, where and by whom services will be provided when new services are planned, or existing services are expanded etc. This is particularly relevant for those in clinical/organisational and professional leadership roles.
 WHO should deliver care?
-An oncologist or surgeon plays a key role in early referral to relevant multidisciplinary team members (e.g. dietitian, exercise physiologist, nurse, physiotherapist, psychologist, social work) for further assessment and treatment.
+(Actor) An oncologist or surgeon plays a key role in early referral to relevant multidisciplinary team members (e.g. dietitian, exercise physiologist, nurse, physiotherapist, psychologist, social work) for further assessment and treatment.
 WHERE should care be delivered?
-An oncologist or surgeon should be aware of referral processes for local services according to the stage of patient care e.g. inpatient, outpatient, community etc. WHO should receive care?
-All people with cancer should be screened for malnutrition and sarcopenia in all health settings at diagnosis and as the clinical situation changes throughout treatment and recovery.
+(Context) An oncologist or surgeon should be aware of referral processes for local services according to the stage of patient care e.g. inpatient, outpatient, community etc. WHO should receive care?
+(Target) All people with cancer should be screened for malnutrition and sarcopenia in all health settings at diagnosis and as the clinical situation changes throughout treatment and recovery.
 WHEN should care be provided?
-At diagnosis, before treatment, during treatment, post treatment and surveillance.
-OUTCOMES Any patient consult is an opportunity for all members of the multidisciplinary team to consider whether a patient may be at risk of cancer-related malnutrition and/or sarcopenia and take appropriate action to facilitate early identification and treatment.
-REFERENCE Kiss, N., et al., Clinical Oncology Society of Australia: Position statement on cancer-related malnutrition and sarcopenia.
+(Time) At diagnosis, before treatment, during treatment, post treatment and surveillance.
+OUTCOMES Any patient consult is an opportunity for all members of the multidisciplinary team (MDT) to consider whether a patient may be at risk of cancer-related malnutrition and/or sarcopenia and take appropriate action to facilitate early identification and treatment.
+FURTHER READING Kiss, N., et al., Clinical Oncology Society of Australia: Position statement on cancer-related malnutrition and sarcopenia.
 Nutr Diet, 2020.
 77(4): p.
 416-425.
+Kiss, N., et al., Awareness, perceptions and practices regarding cancer-related malnutrition and sarcopenia: a survey of cancer clinicians.
+Support Care Cancer, 2020.
+28(11): p.
+5263-5270.